Moving to a better place

 • Use furniture disposal for movable wardrobes and loose cabinets

-• Use demolition only when the scope grows into structural hacking or wider strip-out work
+• Use a renovation or hacking contractor only when the job grows into structural or wider strip-out work

 Wardrobe removal on site